During & After an Emergency

 After a storm, danger in and around your home is a real possibility.

-Storm clean-up tips, food safety, CO awareness, and electrical hazard information from the Lexington Office of Public Health.
+Storm clean-up tips, food safety, CO awareness, and electrical hazard information from the Lexington Department of Public Health.

 Gas Leaks and Electrical Hazards